Location

 In addition to the tuition fees there may be other costs for your course.
 The things that you are likely to need to budget for to get the most out of a creative arts education will include books, printing costs, occasional or optional study trips and/or project materials.

 These costs will vary according to the nature of your project work and the individual choices that you make.
-Please see the Additional Course Costs section of your Course Information for details of the costs you may incur.
+Please see the Additional Course Costs section of the Course Information Document for more details of the costs you may incur.

-Make-up and hair studio, UCA Epsom
+Make-up and Hair studios, UCA Rochester

 What’s it like being a student at UCA?